One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Implementation Details

 \subsection{Evaluation Details}

-\textbf{Metrics.} We quantitatively evaluate our results using several metrics, including PSNR, SSIM, LPIPS, FID, FID-VID, and FVD.
+\textbf{Metrics.} We quantitatively evaluate our results using several metrics, including PSNR, SSIM, LPIPS, FID, FID-VID and FVD.
+For misaligned-scenario evaluation, we adopt three metrics following LivePortrait~\cite{guo2024liveportrait}: CSIM, AED and APD-body.
 The detailed metrics are introduced as follows: \begin{itemize}[leftmargin=*] \item \textbf{PSNR} quantifies the pixel-level reconstruction accuracy by measuring the ratio between maximum signal power and noise power, expressed in decibels (dB).
 Higher PSNR values indicate better reconstruction quality.

 \item \textbf{SSIM} evaluates image similarity by comparing luminance, contrast, and structural patterns.
 Unlike PSNR, SSIM better reflects human perception of image quality.

 \item \textbf{LPIPS} measures perceptual distance using deep features extracted from pretrained networks.
 It correlates more closely with human judgment than traditional metrics.